hymkor/sqlbless/README.md

 The SQL-Bless is a command-line database client like SQL\*Plus or psql.

-- Emacs-like keybindings for inline editing of multiple lines of SQL
+- Emacs-like keybindings for inline editing of multiple lines of SQL.
+    - The action of `Enter` key will only insert a line feed code.
+    - Press `Ctrl`-`Enter` to execute the input.
 - Save the result of SELECT in CSV format
+- Oracle and PostgreSQL are supported.
+    - Any database supported by Go's "database/sql" can be used with a small amount of extra code in `dbdepends.go`

 ![image](./demo.gif)